AMSTKO/primefirst/README.md

 npm run start
 ```

-- It play alert notification at the initization
+- It play the alert notification at initialization
 - You need a prepared cart on your account

 ## More info